Milliman-PRM/Milliman-Access-Portal/Notes/System Architecture.md

 ### Limited write access

-Only the applications (MAP and the Reduction Service) should have write access to the database.
+Only the applications (MAP and the Content Publishing Service) should have write access to the database.
 At no time will any non-DBA user be granted write access to any database in this environment.

 DBAs may temporarily grant themselves write access to the application only when necessary.
 They should never have write access to the Audit Log database.

 ## Active Directory Management

-### Separation of duties

-Active Directory administrators will have two logins - one for general tasks, and a second for performing administrative functions.
-The generic account will have read only access to a limited set of resources.
-Accessing other resources requires elevating to the admin account.

-Each administrator will have their own set of accounts
+### Account Sharing

+No shared accounts will be issued.

 ### Permissions to groups, not Users